Philips Lumea Prestige vs Braun Silk Expert Pro 5

 Laura Gladman

 I'm a bit obsessed with at-home beauty devices.
-It's a habit I've had for around 9 years now.
-I love the science, testing and reviewing them, and sharing my experience and feedback on my site Wearebodybeautiful.com.
+It's a habit I've had for around 10 years now after trying at-home IPL hair removal.
+It was life-changing for me.
+So, I started testing and reviewing devices, expanding into home skincare and anti-ageing devices.
+I love the science behind the technologies, testing and reviewing them, and sharing my experience and feedback on my site Wearebodybeautiful.com.
 I'm also a crazy dog lady, and I don't care.

 Popular Categories